Participation

 Presentation

 Refine your prototype and prepare a written report and video presentation of your solution in action.
-Our expert panel of judges will review and select the winning teams.
+Our expert panel of judges will review and select the winning teams during a virtual awards ceremony.

 KEY DATES & DEADLINES